 An applicant shall submit separate applications for PUD zoning and any required subdivision.
 The Town may process and review such applications concurrently, including holding simultaneous hearings, if practicable and upon the approval of the Director.
 In this event, notice of such hearings shall be published as required by Section 2.3.5.
 Each application shall be reviewed and acted upon separately, based on the applicable standards and criteria of this Code.
 Unless otherwise approved by the Director, the applicant shall be required to obtain approval through the subdivision conceptual plan procedure, per Section 2.6.3, prior to submitting the application for preliminary plat approval and PUD rezoning.
 Unless otherwise approved by the Director, the sequence of hearings shall generally be: 1) Planning and Zoning Commission (recommendation on PUD approval and decision on preliminary plat); and 2) Board of Trustees (decision on PUD approval and decision on final plat).

-D. Modification to a PUD or Amendment of Approval
+D. PUD Amendment